 A move of the queen’s remains was initiated in secrecy.
 The bishop was given the keys to the hall by Akershus’ Norwegian commanding officer, and only Norwegians were present and assisted in the undertaking.»

-From Akershus Castle the journey went to Gamle Aker Church – the oldest standing building in the modern day Oslo.
+From Akershus Castle, the journey went to Gamle Aker Church – the oldest standing building in the modern-day Oslo.

 «The coffin was brought through the streets of the city without attracting any attention.
 In the crypt of Gamle Aker Church, an altar was built.
-On top of the coffin was the royal flag and the family wreath.
+On top of the coffin were the royal flag and the family wreath.
 Afterwards, the crypt was sealed off.